windweaver828/retrovidsaver/README.md

 - Note - This program runs with root priveleges
 * Dependencies
     - python2.7 - should be preinstalled on most linux systems
+    - supervisor - to start screensaver on boot
     - xautolock - starts the screensaver after so long of idle time
     - xtrlock - optionally locks keyboard and mouse on screensaver
     - xbacklight - sets display brightness for screensaver

 * Install Dependencies
-    - sudo apt-get install python2.7 xautolock xtrlock xbacklight
+    - sudo apt-get install python2.7 supervisor xautolock xtrlock xbacklight

 * Clone the repository
     - cd ~